 DESSERTS, PURSES & MORE!

-Decadent Desserts will be back in 2021!
+Decadent Desserts will be back on May 1, 2021!
 It is our “signature” fundraiser.
 We have raised over $440,000 since this event began in 2007.
-When you purchase a ticket or a “Diva Table” you will enjoy a delicious selection of desserts and drinks.
-We always provide information and a short presentation about the Women’s Fund of Weld County along with a message from a recent grantee.
 Ways to support our mission of granting funds to organizations helping women and girls will be available.
-Donating at this event is easy and fun:
+Donating at this event is easy and fun.

 What could be more fun than spending an afternoon with friends, eating desserts, picking out a purse, and possibly winning diamond jewelry?
 And, all the funds collected go to a great cause!